 When designing for increased efficiency in heating, ventilation and air-conditioning (HVAC) systems, sensor accuracy and consistency have a significant effect.
 A system’s ability to accurately sense and measure temperature and humidity levels of inside and outside air sensors, damper controls, thermostats and fans minimizes system run time because the system can use more data to make better decisions.
-Along with proper HVAC implementation and maintenance, choosing the right sensor can save consumers as much as 25%.
+Along with proper HVAC implementation and maintenance, real-time control of HVAC system components and sensor choice can save consumers as much as 25%.

 When designing HVAC systems like the one shown in Figure 1, sensor accuracy, repeatability and overall reliability are extremely important.